dfrunza/vim/README.md

 A Vim colorscheme inspired by VisualStudio.

 # muratori
-A Vim colorscheme that closely matches Casey Muratori's from the coding sessions on Handmade Hero.
+A Vim colorscheme that captures the look and feel of Casey Muratori's coding sessions on Handmade Hero.